-LEAP authentication is a part of CCX compatibility and allows you to configure the PROXIM WLAN 802.11b/g device to match the work with a Wireless LAN that incorporates LEAP authentication.
+LEAP authentication is a part of CCX compatibility and allows you to configure the WLAN 802.11 a/b/g device to match the work with a Wireless LAN that incorporates LEAP authentication.
 This mode should only be used if your Wireless LAN requires LEAP authentication.